louisds/Machine-Learning/Classical-Supervised-Learning/Ensemble-Methods/README.md

 An other aspect of random forests is `feature importance`, which is measured by looking at how much the tree nodes that use that feature reduce impurity on average (across all trees in the forest).
 More precisely, it is a weighted average, where each node's weight is equal to the number of training samples that are associated with it.

+## Boosting

+`Boosting` refers to any ensemble method that can combine several weak learners into a strong learner.
+The general idea of most boosting methods is to train predictors sequentially, each trying to correct its predecessor.
+The most popular boosting methods are `AdaBoost`(Adaptive Boosting) and `Gradient Boosting`.

+### AdaBoost

+One way for a new predictor to correct its predecessor is to pay a bit more attention to the training instances that the predecessor underfitted.
+As a result, the new predictors will focus more and more on the hard cases.
+This is done by changing the relative weight of the missclassified training instances in the loss function.
+This `sequential learning` technique has some similarities with Gradient Descent, except that instead of tweaking a single predictor's parameters, Adaboost adds predictors to the ensemble, gradually making it better.
+The downside of this sequential learning technique is that it cannot be parellelized, since each predictor can only be trained after the previous predictor has been trained and evaluated.
+As a result, it doesn't scale as well as bagging or pasting.

+In the AdaBoost algorithm, each instance weight $w^{(i)}$ is initialized to $1/m$, with $m$ the amount of training instances.
+After the $j^{th}$ predictor is trained, its weighted error rate $r_j$ is computed on the training set as:

+$$
+r_j = \frac{\sum_{n=1}^{m}w^{(i) }{\sum^{m} w^{(i)}}}
+$$